Fall 2020 information

 - Events, Meetings, and Mass Gatherings:

-- If an in person meeting is neccessary, the following guidelines should be adhered:
+- If an in person meeting is necessary, the following guidelines should be adhered:

 - Groups should keep social distance while meeting together.